opencast/opencast/docs/guides/developer/docs/proposal-log.md

 items but this time, hopefully with a convincing reason for why they should be removed.

-1. Old Administrative User Interface (matterhorn-admin-ui) The reason for this should be obvious: We got a new one.
+1. Old Administrative User Interface (admin-ui)
+   The reason for this should be obvious: We got a new one.
 The old one has not been tested for the last three releases, is not linked anywhere anymore and is partly buggy due to changes to Opencast.
 To